htjb/globalemu/paper/paper.md

 physics improves [@Visbal2012, @Fialkov2014, @Cohen2017, @Reis2021].
 Each
 simulation takes a few hours to perform on a desktop [@Monsalve2019] and consequently the use of neural networks to emulate the signal has been pursued.
-``globalemu`` is capable of emulating a high resolution Global signal in 1.3 ms which is a factor of approximately 102 improvement on the previous state of the art [@Cohen2020].
+``globalemu`` is a framework capable of emulating a high resolution Global signal in 1.3 ms which is a factor of approximately 102 improvement on the previous state of the art [@Cohen2020].
 It is designed to be a flexible emulator that can be easily retrained by a user on